What is a Computer Bit and How Does it Work?

 You turn on a switch and you are allowing current to flow.
 That is represented by a ‘1’ in a computer language called Binary Code.
 You press Off and cut out the electric current from flowing, which is represented by a ‘0’.
 Photo iStock.

 Not exactly.
 These two values are known as bits.
-So whatever you are doing on the computer; such as reading this article, you are actually reading a long list of bits that the computer sees and then translates into words.
+So whatever you are doing on the computer; such as reading this article, you are actually reading a long list of bits that the computer sees and then it translates those bites into words.

 Of course, it is a bit (pun intended) more detailed than that.
 Not complex though, just a little more to absorb.
 Starting with the fact that when I mentioned “reading a long list of bits”, we have to translate these “long lists” into an organized pattern that the computer can understand; in other words, how to translate them into something we humans will understand.